 Takeaway: PolicyMe is a Canadian insurtech company that offers affordable term life insurance, with a no-brainer online application process.
 Here's why you might consider PolicyMe over a bank:

-Honest advice: Our non-commissioned advisors can give you personalized advice via phone or email, without pushy upselling.
+• Honest advice: Our experienced insurance advisors can give you personalized advice via phone or email, without pushy upselling.

 Buying life insurance through a bank may not be the best option for everyone.
 Need some pointers?
 Here are some examples of what an advisor can help with: